Kermit Washington: San Diego Clippers (1978–1979)

-Washington and Kunnert became involved in one of the more unusual player transactions in NBA history.
+Washington and Kunnert were involved in one of the more unusual player transactions in NBA history.
 Celtics owner Irv Levin wanted to move closer to his home, and business interests, in California but also wanted to continue to own an NBA team.
 To solve this problem, he and John Y. Brown, Jr., owner of the Buffalo Braves NBA team, exchanged franchises.
 Washington and Kunnert were two of four Celtics sent to Buffalo as part of the deal.
 Levin then moved the Buffalo Braves to San Diego, where they were renamed the San Diego Clippers.

 In November 1978, San Diego played in Houston.
 Tomjanovich scored 26 points and collected 11 rebounds while Washington had six and two.
 Before the game, the Clippers coach, Gene Shue, had suggested to the Rockets coach, Tom Nissalke, that the players shake hands at center court prior to tipoff.
 Tomjanovich rejected the idea.